 Of course the only way to take in the true vibe of the Latin Quarter is to skip the hotel and rent a furnished apartment or vacation rental in the Latin Quarter.

-For example we like this fully furnished studio rental (PA-3705) located in the Latin Quarter is situated on the 1st floor of a 20th century elevator building close to the pedestrian rue Mouffetard, famous for its open-air market.
-The Luxembourg Gardens are a short walk away as well.
+For example we like this fully furnished studio rental (PA-4042) located in the Latin Quarter is situated on the ground floor of a 19th century walk up building close to all majors school and university.
+The Grande Mosquée de Paris and the Jardin des plantes are a short walk away as well.

-Another great option is situated on the 3rd floor of an elevator building.
-This fully furnished 1-bedroom apartment in the Latin Quarter (PA-293) comes with the luxury of laundry capabilities in the apartment.
-The bedroom is furnished with a double bed and a chair for sitting and the living room includes a dining table with seating for up to 4 people for entertaining.
+Another great option is situated on the 1st floor of an walk up building.
+This fully furnished 1-bedroom apartment in the Latin Quarter (PA-3323) comes with the luxury of laundry capabilities in the apartment.
+The bedroom is furnished with a trundle bed and a TV and the living room includes a double sized sofa bed and a coffee table.

 If you’re not in the mood to cook, you’re in luck, the Latin Quarter is known for its many restaurants.
 A few good choices are: